cern-cta/CTA/continuousintegration/orchestration/README.md

 - `global.useSystemd`: whether to use systemd or not.
 For now, systemd support has not been implemented.
 - `global.catalogueSchemaVersion`: The schema version of the catalogue.
 This is not currently used, but once all the charts use Kubernetes deployments, this can be used to automatically redeploy the relevant pods when this version changes (the frontend and tape servers).
 - `global.configuration.scheduler`: The scheduler configuration (same as detailed above).
 This is required as some pods need to mount specific volumes to specific places when CEPH is used as a backend.
-- `tpsrv.tapeConfig`: The library configuration (same as detailed above).
-Used by the tape servers.
+- `tpsrv.tapeServers`: The tape servers configuration (same as detailed above) used to determine which tape servers to spawn.

-**How many tpsrv pods are spawned?**
-The number of tpsrv pods spawned depends on the provided library configuration provided as `tpsrv.tapeConfig`.
-This library configuration contains a number of drive names.
-For each drive, two configmaps are generated.
-Then each drive gets its own tpsrv pod.
-What if you want to use a subset of the drives?
-Just provide a library configuration that contains only the drives you want.

 ### The whole process